This is the story of Vonita and Grey Mayer, two sisters whose story lives on in memory, and more vividly, a pound cake recipe.

 Grey’s sour cream pound cakes were not as famous as her mashed potatoes or "wacky cake," but still ranked high on the dessert table.
 When the cake was still warm, you could pick up a whole piece with your fork without it crumbling.
 Fluffy cakes have always been overrated, in my opinion.
 If I'm choosing to indulge in dessert, I'd prefer it not to be a forkful of mostly air.

 Grey’s dessert was of the main reasons we decided to maintain a tradition of dessert at my grandparents’ house.
 We had to disband our overwhelming dinner crowd when the extended family continued to grow.
 Each time the front door opened, the smell of dessert would seep from underneath the aluminum foil.
 Soon, the entire house filled with aromas of cinnamon, chocolate, brown sugar, coffee, vanilla extract, and pie crust.
-At 9 years old that year, I had just entered into a phase of challenging myself to taste test all dessert brought into my vicinity.
+I was about 9 years old that year and had just entered into a phase of challenging myself to taste test all dessert brought into my vicinity.

 At the end of the evening, I peeked into the dining room to assess the damage.
 Hopefully, some people forgot to take their leftovers home.
 That meant the dish would find its new home on the screened-in back porch for post-holiday scavenging.
 The crowd had reduced most desserts to one or two pieces.
 However, there was one tiny sliver taken out of Grey’s pound cake.
 Otherwise, it remained untouched.
 My curiosity was overwhelming as I cut the thinnest sliver of cake with delicate precision and popped in into my mouth.
 The dryness and gritty texture hit like a slap in the face.
 I quickly grabbed the nearest napkin and deposited the chewed-up remnants, neatly concealing it into the napkin’s folds.